REFER A PATIENT - Please click here for details.

 The WAL technique incorporates flowing water jets and adjustable speeds, facilitating faster injections followed by immediate suctioning.
 This results in a shorter operation duration and greater control over the procedure’s progress.
 The rapid aspiration of injected liquids prevents deep penetration into the patient’s circulatory system, reducing the risk of discomfort and nausea associated with the anaesthesia and other products present in the fluids.
 Additionally, WAL liposuction technique has shown to reduce the severity and frequency of oedema, bruising, and swelling.

-Early intervention is recommended by Dr Lekich.
+Our doctors recommend early intervention.
 Early diagnosis is important as it leads to understanding the disease and taking appropriate measures to manage the disease conservatively.
 As progression occurs, surgical management can be considered in early stages while it is more straightforward, rather than waiting for the disease and comorbidities to progress.
 Early surgical intervention means less complicated surgery resulting in an easier recovery, and ultimately less surgeries required.

 Lipoedema-Extraction surgery is staged and the aim of surgery is to remove all the lipoedema fat, aiming to arrest the disease so that it does not come back.
 To ensure lipoedema fat is completely removed from the legs, surgeries have to be performed in a staged manner targeting different areas of the body.